Adopting a New Dog for a Busy Family

 Assign dog chores to the kids, but leave walking for the adults.

-Training and socializing a dog outside the house is an important aspect of growth that should be handled by you.
+Training and socializing a dog outside the house is an essential aspect of growth that you should handle.

-Also, they’ll need a daily opportunity to run and really burn off all that nervous energy (there’s nothing more destructive than a dog that didn’t get her walk).
+Also, they’ll need daily opportunities to run and burn off all that nervous energy (there’s nothing more destructive than a dog that doesn’t get her to walk).

-Walking is a big responsibility, but use it as an opportunity to show proper dog handling to your kids so as they mature they’ll be ready to handle it on their own.
+Walking is a big responsibility, but use it as an opportunity to show your kids proper dog handling so that as they mature, they’ll be ready to handle it on their own.

 Run a Tight Schedule

-Dog’s love a routine, and they’re surprisingly adept at telling time.
+Dogs love a routine and are surprisingly adept at telling time.

-If your dog knows they get a walk everyday at 6pm, they tend to calm down for the remainder of the day.
+If your dog knows it gets a walk every day at 6 p.m., it tends to calm down for the remainder of the day.

 When adopting a new dog for a busy family there are many points to consider.